Bullying: Victims

-Dr. Cook says, "A typical victim is likely to be aggressive, lack social skills, think negative thoughts, experience difficulties in solving social problems, come from a negative family, school and community environments and be noticeably rejected and isolated by peers."
 Victims often have characteristics such as being physically and mentally weak, as well as being easily distraught emotionally.
 They may also have physical characteristics that make them easier targets for bullies such as being overweight or having some type of physical deformity.
 Boys are more likely to be victims of physical bullying while girls are more likely to be bullied indirectly.

 Low levels of self-esteem has been identified as a frequent antecedent of bullying victimization.
 Victims of traditional bullying tend to have lower global, social, body-related, and emotional self-esteem compared to uninvolved students.

 Victims of cyberbullying, on the other hand, may not have lower self-esteem scores than uninvolved students but might have higher body-related self-esteem than both victims of traditional bullying and bullies.

 It has also been shown that victims are more likely to employ self-defeating or self-deprecating humor intended to entertain others at the expense of themselves and their own feelings.

-The results of a meta-analysis conducted by Cook and published by the American Psychological Association in 2010 concluded the main risk factors for children and adolescents being bullied, and also for becoming bullies, are the lack of social problem-solving skills.

-Children who are bullied often show physical or emotional signs, such as: being afraid to attend school, complaining of headaches or a loss of appetite, a lack of interest in school activities, spending time with friends or family, reluctance to go out in public for fear they may encounter their bullies in public places other than school, and having an overall sense of sadness.